wbojczuk/JSDevTools/README.md

 <h2>POSTing Data</h2>
             <br>
-            <strong>jsdev.postData(formVals, formAction, formMethod);</strong><br>
+            <strong>jsdev.postData(settings);</strong><br>
+             &bull; <strong>settings: </strong>settings is an object that takes the properties mentioned below<br>
-            &bull; <strong>formVals: </strong> This argument takes an array of objects like so [{name: "YourName", value: YourValue}, {name: "YourName", value: YourValue}].
-The name field in the object will be used as the value's name once the data is submitted, and the value field is the value tied to that name.<br>
+            &bull; <strong>settings.POST: </strong> This argument takes an array of objects like so [{name: "YourName", value: YourValue}, {name: "YourName", value: YourValue}].
+The name field in the object will be used as the value's name once the data is submitted, and the value field is the value tied to that name.
+This data will be sent with the POST method<br>
+            &bull; <strong>settings.GET (Optional): </strong> Same as settings.POST but the data is sent via the GET method<br>
-            &bull; <strong>formAction: </strong> This argument takes a string, usually a url.
+            &bull; <strong>settings.action: </strong> This argument takes a string, usually a url.
 This is what is executed upon data submittal.<br>
-            &bull; <strong>formMethod (Optional): </strong> This argument takes a string and sets the method of submitting data, (GET, POST).
-The default value is POST.<br>

 <h2>Listening for unsaved changes</h2>
 <br>